 In early 2019, the Company established a new long-term incentive compensation program consisting of profits interest participation rights, which are equity incentive awards that, subject to certain conditions, may be exchanged for shares of common stock pursuant to the 2018 Plan.
 Pursuant to the program, in February 2019 and February 2020, the Company granted profits interest participation rights subject to service-based and performance-based vesting criteria and other conditions, which we refer to as performance-based restricted participation units ("PRPUs"), to each of the Company's named executive officers.
-The Company also granted profits interest participation rights subject to service-based vesting criteria associated with PRPUs, to a limited number of other senior employees, pursuant to profits interest participation right agreements in February 2019 and February 2020.
-Profits interest participation rights generally provide for vesting approximately three years following the grant date, so long as applicable conditions have been satisfied.
+The Company also granted profits interest participation rights subject to service-based vesting criteria and other conditions, but not the performance-based vesting criteria associated with PRPUs, to a limited number of other senior employees, pursuant to profits interest participation rights generally provide for vesting approximately three years following the grant date, so long as applicable conditions have been satisfied.

 Profits interest participation rights are a class of membership interests in Lazard Group that are intended to qualify as "profits interests" for U.S. federal income tax purposes, and are recorded as noncontrolling interests within stockholders' equity in the Company's consolidated statements of financial condition until they are exchanged into common stock, at which time there is a reclassification to additional paid-in-capital.
 The profits interest participation rights generally allow the recipient to realize value only to the extent that both (i) the service-based vesting conditions and, if applicable, the performance conditions, are satisfied, and (ii) an amount of economic appreciation in the assets of Lazard Group occurs as necessary to satisfy certain partnership tax rules (referred to as the "Minimum Value Condition") before the fifth anniversary of the grant date, otherwise the profits interest participation rights will be forfeited.
-Upon satisfaction of such conditions, profits interest participation rights will be forfeited.
-Upon satisfaction of such condition, the associated common stock.
-If forfeited based solely on failing to meet the Minimum Value Condition, the associated in February 2019 and February 2020, the Minimum Value Condition was met during the year ended December 31, 2020 and during February 2021, respectively.
+Upon satisfaction of such conditions, profits interest participation rights that are in parity with the value of common stock will be exchanged on a one-for-one basis for shares of common stock.
+If forfeited based solely on failing to meet the Minimum Value Condition, the associated compensation expense would not be reversed.
+With regard to the profits interest participation rights granted in February 2019 and February 2020, the Minimum Value Condition was met during the year ended December 31, 2020 and during February 2021, respectively.